This Taco Stuffed Shells Recipe has all the delicious flavors of the tacos you love stuffed in a jumbo pasta shell.

-You also might want to check out my recipe for Lasagna Stuffed Shells.
+You also might want to check out my recipe for Lasagna Stuffed Shells or Philly Cheesesteak stuffed shells as well as my viral Chili Pie with Fritos.

-- Cook the jumbo shells in boiling water and cook the pasta for 1 minute less than the package suggests.
+- Cook the pasta shells according to the package instructions in boiling water but cook the pasta for 1 minute less than the package suggests.

 - Spread them on a clean towel to drain and cool so they are easier to handle.